prupro/sre/report/notes.md

 - interdependence of source power and relay selection
 - more details on above with two relays
 - final algorithm
+- future work; a little about simulation
 - conclusions
 - bibliography

+todo
+- change abstract